kavinvalli/rita/README.md

 ## Authentication

-RITA supports authentication with email-password.
+RITA supports authentication with email-password, Github and Google out of the box.
+Social authentication is implemented with [Ally](https://docs.adonisjs.com/guides/auth/social#document), so it should be easy to add other providers.
+See `app/Http/Controllers/SocialAuthController.ts` for implementation.

 ## Ace command to create user
 `node ace create:user` prompts you fields to create a new user directly from the cli.